daniel9-hub/DANPAD/README.md

 I made the model for the case in Onshape.
 It has 4 pieces: the bottom and mid plate(separated in case i needed to change something so that i dont have to reprint the entire case), the top plate and the knob
 <img width="1232" height="760" alt="Image" src="https://github.com/user-attachments/assets/ae686ac9-6d59-47de-9468-94698ddc9c86" />
+# PCB
+I made the pcb in KiCad.
+I used the image converter in KiCad for the pictures.